ashish4hub/C-Programming-/README.md

 ### Array

-1. *Linear Search in Array* - Finds a Key element in an array using Linear search.
+1. *Linear Search in Array* - C program to Find a Key element in an array using Linear search.